egrosdou01/blog.grosdouli.dev/blog/2024-12-21-rancher-latest-updates/rancher-latest-deployment-updates.md

 ## Step 6: Rancher Downstream Cluster

 The easiest way to deploy downstream RKE2 clusters is with the use of an IaC tool like [OpenTofu](https://search.opentofu.org/provider/hashicorp/rancher2/latest) or [Terraform](https://registry.terraform.io/providers/rancher/rancher2/latest/docs).
+An example deployment can be found [here](../2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md).

 ## Resources